 FOOTNOTE [5]

-There has been some confusion concerning William Samuel relative to any interaction he may or may not of had between himself and Sri Ramana.
-The confusion stems from Samuel's contact with Adam Osborne as told to me by Osborne.
-As I have presented above, according to Osborne, Samuel told him that he and Osborne had participated in Giri Valam of Arunachala when Osborne was a young boy, telling him the circumabulation occurred on the night of the full moon in April of 1944.(see)
+As to Samuel and the quote above, many feel he is alluding to the Bhagavan Sri Ramana Mahsrshi.
+However, in that he doesn't directly say so, the quote has generated a certain amount of confusion concerning any interaction he may or may not of had between himself and Sri Ramana.
+The confusion stems from two easily reconciled inconsistencies.
+First, Samuel's public silence on the subject relative to he and Ramana related to any meeting or none at all between the two which creates a sort of background-void on it having happened; and secondly, the complete opposite with my release of his contact with Adam Osborne as told to me by Osborne.
+As I have presented in the main text above, according to Osborne, Samuel told him that he and Osborne had participated in Giri Valam of Arunachala when Osborne was a young boy, telling him the circumabulation occurred on the night of the full moon in April of 1944.

 "William visited Sri.
 Ramana Maharshi and was with him for about a week.
 When he was about 21 years of age in 1944 when he visited India while serving as an infantry captain in the US army during the second world war in China.
 When William left he realized that he had gained tremendous insight of Awareness."